The Afghan Whigs: Signing to Sub Pop and Up in It (1989–1990)

-Upon signing to Sub Pop, The Afghan Whigs became the second non-Pacific Northwestern United States band to record for the Sub Pop label.
-In 1990, Sub Pop put out The Afghan Whigs' second album Up in It.
-Largely recorded by Nirvana producer Jack Endino and featuring the college-radio hit "Retarded," Up in It received a favorable reception with music critics upon release.
+Upon signing to Sub Pop, the Afghan Whigs became the label’s second band to not originate in the Pacific Northwest region.
+In 1990, Sub Pop put out the Afghan Whigs' second album Up in It.
+Largely recorded by Nirvana producer Jack Endino and featuring the college-radio hit "Retarded", Up in It received a favorable reception with music critics upon release.

-To support the album's release, The Afghan Whigs went on a package tour with grunge originators Mudhoney and Boston underground band Bullet LaVolta.
-Up in It was followed by a limited edition single released by No.6 Records under the name "Ornament," which included vocals by Scrawl singer Marcy Mays (who would later contribute lead vocals to the band's song "My Curse" off the album Gentlemen).
+To support the album's release, the Afghan Whigs went on a package tour with Mudhoney and Boston underground band Bullet LaVolta.
+Up in It was followed by a limited edition single released by No.6 Records under the name "Ornament", which included vocals by Scrawl singer Marcy Mays (who would later contribute lead vocals to the band's song "My Curse" off the album Gentlemen).

 Congregation and Uptown Avondale (1992)

 With the 1992 album Congregation and covers EP, Uptown Avondale, the band developed what would become their signature sound, blending soul with psychedelic sprawl and punk abandon.
-Critics noted the combination of Stax and Motown influences with indie-rock sonics on the band's material.
-Uptown Avondale featured covers of hits by soul acts such as The Supremes.
+Critics noted the combination of Stax and Motown influences with indie rock sonics on the band's material.
+Uptown Avondale featured covers of hits by soul acts such as the Supremes.

-Videos for notable Congregation songs like "Conjure Me" and "Turn on the Water" would receive airplay on MTV, which began to regularly cover The Afghan Whigs as a new band to watch.
+Videos for notable Congregation songs like "Conjure Me" and "Turn On the Water" would receive airplay on MTV, which began to regularly cover the Afghan Whigs as a new band to watch.
 The Afghan Whigs would also tour extensively during this period, including a U.S. jaunt with Scottish indie rockers Teenage Fanclub.

 Signing to Elektra and Gentlemen (1993)

-Building on the buzz that welcomed Congregation, The Afghan Whigs soon signed to a major label, Elektra Records, following a bidding war that resulted in a contract so lucrative, it featured a clause that allowed for the funding of a Dulli-scripted feature film that ultimately was never made.
-For their major label debut, The Afghan Whigs ensconced themselves in Ardent Studios in Memphis, where Big Star, Bob Dylan, Led Zeppelin, and ZZ Top had recorded.
+Building on the buzz that welcomed Congregation, the Afghan Whigs soon signed to a major label, Elektra Records, following a bidding war that resulted in a contract so lucrative, it featured a clause that allowed for the funding of a Dulli-scripted feature film that ultimately was never made.
+For their major label debut, the Afghan Whigs ensconced themselves in Ardent Studios in Memphis, where Big Star, Bob Dylan, Led Zeppelin, and ZZ Top had recorded.
 The result of those sessions was the 1993 album Gentlemen.

 Gentlemen received a positive review from Rolling Stone.
 Critics would go on to praise it for its unflinching, self-flagellating lyrics, and a decisive stylistic break with the grunge-style epitomized by Nirvana and Mudhoney.
 Gentlemen would place at No. 17 on The Village Voices "Pazz & Jop" critic's poll for 1993.

-Gentlemen proved to be The Afghan Whigs' most commercially successful release, and by 1996 it had sold 130,000 copies in the United States.
+Gentlemen proved to be the Afghan Whigs' most commercially successful release, and by 1996 it had sold 130,000 copies in the United States.
 The singles "Debonair" (a Modern Rock Top 20 hit) and "Gentlemen" received regular airplay on MTV and college radio.
 Another album track, "Fountain and Fairfax" appeared on the television series My So-Called Life in 1994.
 The lead vocals on "My Curse" were sung not by Dulli, but by singer Marcy Mays of Scrawl – allegedly because the lyrics documenting the violent dissolution of a relationship were so personal, Dulli couldn't sing it.